New 2020 Toyota Highlander SUV

 One key way the Highlander stands out is with its hybrid model, which now earns up to 36 mpg.
 For the first time, the Highlander Hybrid can be had in a less-expensive front-wheel-drive form in addition to all-wheel drive, just like the V6 model.
-It arrives a couple of months after the standard model.
 The 2020 Highlander also touts an impressive history of reliability and best-in-class predicted resale value.

 You'll Like This Car If...